Tiny But Mighty Hummingbird

 Reviewed by Laurel Bennett

-Neil Diboll, a well-known prairie ecologist associated with Prairie Nursery (also a member of the Prairie Sands chapter of TPE) and Hillary Cox, a botanist, horticulturist, and garden designer, have teamed up to write The Gardener’s Guide to Prairie Plants
+Neil Diboll, a well-known prairie ecologist associated with Prairie Nursery (also a member of the Prairie Sands Chapter of The Prairie Enthusiasts) and Hillary Cox, a botanist, horticulturist, and garden designer, have teamed up to write The Gardener’s Guide to Prairie Plants

 This 638-page book was originally intended as a field guide for identifying selected prairie species at all life stages.
 They certainly succeeded at that, providing extensive documentation on 145 prairie plants (18 grasses, 1 sedge and 133 forbs).
 But it is much more.
 Chapters range from “History and Ecology of the Prairie” to “The Prairie Food Web” but focus on establishing prairie gardens and ‘prairie meadows’, as the authors’ refer to a larger prairie planting, including propagating your own plants.
 Chapter 11 provides twelve different seed mixes for various combinations of soil types and prairie functions (butterflies, pollinators, deer resistant).
 Chapter 12 is stuffed with thirty more tables, covering many different parameters on prairie plants (color, height, bloom time, etc.) and some you might not even think to consider (root type, aggressiveness, groundcovers, specimen plants).